z3r0one0/battery_watcher/README.md

 pytest -v
 ```

-To run tests with coverage report:
+To run tests with a coverage report:

 ```
 pytest --cov=battery_watcher
 ```

+## Contributing

+Contributions are welcome!
+Please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Commit your changes with clear and descriptive messages.
+4. Push your branch to your fork.
+5. Open a pull request.

-## Test Coverage
+## License

-The current test suite achieves 95% code coverage.
-The only lines not covered are related to time.sleep() calls in non-test mode, which are intentionally skipped during testing to make tests run faster.
+This project is licensed under the GNU AGPL License.
+See the LICENSE file for details.